willy005/IP_Pitch/README.md

 ## Description

-This project helps people manage their time by enabling them to create and manage one-minute pitches
+This project helps people manage their time by enabling them to create and manage a one-minute pitches

 ## Specifications